Mostly Free Online Resources for Family History

 (Google can be used to find genealogical resources of all kinds, if you can clearly define what to look for, and don't mind searching through a "haystack" looking for a few good "needles".)
 An Advanced Google Search allows you to specify additional search criteria, which can be helpful.

 often the best source of the histories of families.
-One
+Doing a web search

-particularly good site for local histories is the Our
+good site for local histories is the Our Roots project

 Example: Grenville then select "History of Leeds and Grenville", by Leavitt, Thaddeus William Henry, 1879.
 Select "Memoir".
 During the American Revolution, Adiel Sherwood's father Thomas fled to Canada and became an officer in the Loyalist Rangers, and his uncles Adiel and Seth became officers in the Revolutionary Army.
 With cousins also fighting on both sides, it makes for very interesting family history!
 (See the lower part of the right-hand column.)